Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 Certified Addiction Counselors Sometimes Come by Other Paths From Other Human Services and Counseling Professions

 There are also sometimes alternate routes to getting a certified addiction counselor credential for professionals who are already licensed in other human services or psychology jobs.
 In some cases, this also results in a different title and standards, since they’re coming in with a specific background.
-Other times, they may get the same license, but with reduced practice hour or educational requirements.
+Other times, they may get the same license, but with reduced practice hours or educational requirements.

 Earning a Professional Certification in Addiction Counseling Can Boost Employment Options

 It’s not a requirement, but earning a national certification in substance use disorder counseling can sometimes offer a quick path to licensure as a certified addiction counselor, too.
-This is particularly true if you are coming in from another state where you have already become certified.
+This is particularly true if you’re coming in from another state where you have already become certified.
+Two organizations offer this kind of certification, although each works a little bit differently.

 NAADAC, The Association for Addiction Professionals, offers the National Certified Addiction Counselor Level II (NCAC II) credential for substance abuse counselors.
 This corresponds to the NCAC II exam, the same one that many states use for licensing, but also carries additional, stiffer qualifications than many states require: